dcwbrown/dwire-debug/Manual.md

 #### User interface

 The dwdebug prompt is '>' which is displayed to the right of output.
-This way a sequencce of dump or unassemble commands form a continuous listing.
+This way a sequence of dump or unassemble commands form a continuous listing.
 For example:

 ```
 $ ./dwdebug device ttyUSB0 8060